DownloadThe Portobello Bookshop Gift Guide 2024

 Biology of Sharks and Their Relatives cover

-Biology of Sharks and Their Relatives is an award-winning and groundbreaking exploration of the fundamental elements of the taxonomy, systematics, physiology, and ecology of sharks, skates, rays, and chimera.
-This edition presents current research as well as traditional models, to provide future researchers with solid historical foundations in shark research as well as presenting current trends from which to develop new frontiers in their own work.
+The Biology of Sharks and Their Relatives is an award-winning exploration that delves into the fundamental aspects of taxonomy, systematics, physiology, and ecology of sharks, skates, rays, and chimera.
+This latest edition not only presents current research but also integrates traditional models, showcasing the contributions of two new editors and 90 experts from various countries, making it a truly global effort.

 With this third edition of the information-packed series The Biology of Sharks and Their Relatives, editors Carrier et al. have again recruited leading researchers in the field to provide the latest technical information in elasmobranch science.
 Once characterized as perhaps the least understood group of vertebrates, sharks and their relatives have come under intense study over the past five decades, culminating in the extensive knowledge presented in this volume.
 From more traditional topics in elasmobranch biology to the timely issues of conservation and climate change, this book shows we can no longer say that sharks are poorly understood.
 Clearly, our field has come a long way, and it's all here in this comprehensive reference.